seishun/SteamPP/README.md

 * Visual Studio: Set the install prefix to somewhere in `CMAKE_PREFIX_PATH` (you can tweak the latter).
 To install, build the INSTALL project.
 * MinGW: Set the install prefix to your MinGW directory if you're building steampurple.
 To install, run `mingw32-make install`.

-### SteamRE
+### SteamKit
-[SteamRE](https://bitbucket.org/VoiDeD/steamre) repo contains .proto files we need.
+[SteamKit](https://github.com/SteamRE/SteamKit) repo contains .proto files we need.
 If you're building steampurple on MinGW, clone it into SteamPP's parent directory.
-Otherwise clone it wherever you want, but set either the `SteamRE` environment variable or the `STEAMRE` cache variable to the directory where you cloned it.
+Otherwise clone it wherever you want, but set the `STEAMKIT` cache variable to the directory where you cloned it.

 ## Usage